deskvillage/dannychadburn.github.io/creative-content-campaigns.md

 <a name="clients"></a>
 ## Some shameless namedropping

 A wall of logos is pointless without something to back it up.
-You'll be pleased to hear I've got interesting stories to tell and impressive stats to share about each of the branded campaigns listed below (and many more).
+You'll be pleased to hear I've got interesting stories to tell and impressive stats to share about each of the branded campaigns listed below (and tonnes more).

 - **Rolls Royce** x Daily Telegraph / Time Out
 - **Adam & Eve** x Buzzfeed / SPORTbible